 Why environmental thematic strategies

-Achieving a low carbon economy in harmony with our natural ecosystems requires a fundamental shift across every business sector and geography.
-This transition is backed by a growing number of institutions, corporates and consumers that will require tens of trillions of Investments over the next decades.1
+Achieving a low carbon economy in harmony with our natural ecosystems requires a fundamental shift across business sectors and geographies.
+This transition is backed by a growing number of institutions, corporates and consumers and will require tens of trillions of investments over the next few decades.1

 BNP Paribas Asset Management is the sustainable investor for a changing world.
-Through our Environmental Strategies Group, we offer a complete suite of strategies targeting returns and positive environmental impact.
+Through our Environmental Strategies Group, an experienced team of thematic investors, we offer a suite of strategies targeting positive returns and environmental outcomes.

 Each strategy taps into key environmental themes through an active, global multi-sector approach to better manage risks and uncover the most compelling opportunities.